 The lumen were supported with a scaffold which intestinal cells were added to, before being cultivated in the 3D printed bioreactor.
 Follow-ups showed that cells grown in the bioreactor and were demonstratively more defined, uniform and effective, absorbing more glucose than those without induced peristaltic fluid.

 These advances could prove key for intestinal failure patients, and could avoid problems leading to transplants and rejection-related issues.

 3D Printed Liver

-The 3D printed liver tissues were then deposited into 3 x 3 mm squares, 200 microns thick.
+The 3D printed liver bioinks were then deposited into 3 x 3 mm squares.
 The squares were cultured in vitro for 3 weeks as they turned into tissues.
-Following testing, the 3D printed liver tissue was found to be able to maintain the key functions of the liver for a longer time than existing liver models could.
-This is encouraging for those who foresee 3D printed organs becoming widespread in the future.
+Following testing, the 3D printed liver tissue was found to successfully maintain the key liver functions for a longer time than existing liver models can.

 3D Printed Organs: Conclusion

 Overall, we’re becoming more accomplished at 3D printing tissues.
 With simpler organs like skin, significant advances have already been made.
 However, with 3D printed organs such as hearts, livers, and kidneys, the microscopic size of capillaries means we are likely decades away from transplantable organs.

 We may close a society for whom 3D printing new organs is common, significantly expanding our lifespans.
 Scientific breakthroughs occur all the time, and as 3D printing improves and becomes more precise, perhaps we can solve the organ shortage with 3D printed organs.